 Dairy farmers worldwide face similar challenges around animal welfare, farm profitability, food safety and work efficiency.
 At DeLaval, we deliver a diverse assortment of fully integrated solutions with a purpose to address these challenges.

-Click below to read stories from dairy producers across Canada.
+Click below to read stories from dairy farmers across Australia and abroad.

 “We saw investing in an AMR as a way of differentiating ourselves from the rest of the industry.”

 Nick Dornauf & Bek Tyler milk 600 cows on Gala Farm, and their farm sees robotics as a way of introducing more freedom to the way they farm, making farming appeal more to future employees and getting the future generation excited about the dairy industry.